-COVID stimulus revenue is considered discretionary funding with the Washington State Major Disaster Declaration.
-Once the Governor lifts the declaration the stimulus funding reverts to non-discretionary funding.
+COVID-19 stimulus revenue is considered discretionary funding with the Washington State Major Disaster Declaration.
+Once the Governor, lifts the declaration the stimulus funding reverts to non-discretionary funding.

-Of the 20202 annual ALTC budget, approximately 70% is considered "nondiscretionary" and is designated for specific services such as Medicaid Title XIX Case Management for individuals receiving in-home care, the Nutrition Services Incentive Program (Senior Nutrition) and the state-funded Respite Care program.
+Of the 2022 annual ALTC budget, approximately 62% is considered "non-discretionary" and is designated for specific services such as Medicaid Title XIX Case Management for individuals receiving in-home care, the Nutrition Services Incentive Program (Senior Nutrition) and the state-funded Respite Care program.

-The 20202 annual budget includes about 30% in "discretionary funding" from the Federal Older Americans Act (OAA) and Washington State Senior Citizens Act (SCSA).
+The 2022 annual budget includes about 38% in "discretionary funding" from the Federal Older Americans Act (OAA) and Washington State Senior Citizens Act (SCSA).
 "Discretionary" funding is more flexible and can be used to meet local priority needs within a range of allowable services in Kitsap County.

 Kitsap County traditionally had adequate discretionary resources to address services identified through the planning process as being essential to the safety and well-being of older adults and persons with disabilities.
-However, in recent years funding shortfalls occurred - even with good planning and coordination with other entities over the use of funds administered for a mutually shared target population.
+However, funding shortfalls occurred - even with good planning and coordination with other entities over the use of funds administered for a mutually shared target population.